Check what you know

 difficulty travelling to countries like the USA.

-an employer will see the conviction on the driving licence.
+an employer will see the conviction on your driving licence.

 More info